 The Utah Associated Garden Clubs

 The UAGC is the umbrella organization for garden clubs throughout the state of Utah.
-We currently have 12 member clubs and over 300 individual members.
+We currently have 11 member clubs and 333 individual members.
 We provide certification for judges, grants for projects, and scholarships to students interested in the field.
 The public is welcome for flower shows, lectures, workshops, and plant sales.
 State and regional conventions are held as well as educational symposiums.
 The UAGC also provides judges for horticulture and floriculture at State and County Fairs.

 The Utah Associated Garden Clubs, Inc. (UAGC) participates in an annual scholarship program in connection with the UAGC’s parent organization, the National Garden Clubs (NGC).
 The UAGC scholarship is open to all junior, senior, or graduate level students residing within the state of Utah and majoring in landscape architecture, horticulture, agriculture, botany, or a related field.
 The UAGC awards a scholarship of $1,000.
-The winner then competes against other state winners for NGC scholarships up to $4,000.
+The winner then competes for an NGC scholarship of $4,000.
+As there are 41 national scholarships available, the Utah winner has a good chance of ending up with $5,000.